RomeItaly.guide

 Death

 Augustus died in 14 CE.
-His last words became famous: “I found Rome a city of clay but left it a city of marble.”
-However, his wife Livia and adopted son Tiberius, who became the second emperor in the history of the Roman Empire, his last words were: “Have I played the part well?
+His final words became legendary: “I found Rome a city of clay but left it a city of marble.”
+However, according to his wife Livia and his adopted son Tiberius—who succeeded him as the second emperor of Rome—his last words were: “Have I played the part well?
 They applaud as I exit.”
-The body of the emperor was buried in Rome.
+The emperor’s body was buried in Rome.

-During his reign, the emperor expanded Roman Forum and today, you can visit remainings of Forum of Augustus in the center of Rome.
+During his reign, the emperor expanded the Roman Forum, and today you can visit the remains of the Forum of Augustus in central Rome.

 What did Emperor Augustus Look Like?

-Emperor Augustus, the founder of the Roman Empire, has been immortalized in numerous statues that have survived to this day.
+Emperor Augustus, the founder of the Roman Empire, has been immortalised in numerous statues that have survived to the present day.

 What Emperor Augustus looked like in his youth photo realistic portrait computer restoration

-Interestingly, these statues almost universally depict him as a young and robust individual, perpetuating an image of eternal youth and vitality.
-This stands in stark contrast to the fact that he lived until the age of 75.
+Interestingly, these statues consistently portray him as youthful and vigorous, projecting an image of eternal vitality.
+This contrasts with the fact that he lived to the age of 75.

 What Emperor Augustus looked like when he was 75 years old